ThornenSan/FrontendMentor-FAQ-Accordion/README.md

 ## Acknowledgments

 I copied some of the Javascript code from [Gbenga Ayoola].
-You can check the live site url Here - [https://gayoola.github.io/faq_accordion/]
+You can check his live site url Here - [https://gayoola.github.io/faq_accordion/]